cdoolin/fitit/README.md

 fitit.py
 ========

-An upgrade to scipy's `optimize.curve_fit` function.
-Replaces passing parameters as arrays with passing a Params object to allow such things as easily disabling a fit parameter.
-Also provides support for simultaneus fits.
+An interface to scipy's `optimize.curve_fit` function.  `fitit` Replaces passing parameters as arrays with passing a Params object to allow such things as easily disabling a fit parameter.

 ## Install